willstepp/writings/hunger/hunger.md

 But he was lonely.
 He missed the people from his tribe.
 Missed seeing them each morning.
 He missed his friends.
 He missed his mother.
 He thought of them always.
 What they were doing.
 What gossip there was.
 What they were eating for supper.
 He even missed Mohe.
 When he returned he would challenge him to a round and show him what’s what.
 These thoughts passed the time but they made him very lonely and especially at night when there was nothing else around to distract him.

-After the third day the fried bread ran out and he relied on the fish in the river alone to nourish him.
+After the third day the fried cakes ran out and he relied on the fish in the river alone to nourish him.
 He made steady progress even as the landscape inclined.
 But on the third night he caught no fish, there were none, and that night he went to bed hungry and woke up the next morning with no strength even to fish let alone continue his journey.

 How weak I am, Mika said aloud, what would my father say if he could see me now?
 My last request was wasted on you.
 You are not ready.
 You cry like a baby because your feet hurt and your palms bleed.
 Shameful.